 Our final stop will be the Kampala Central Mosque.
 Not only did Libya’s dictator and eager African leader Colonel Gadaffi pay for its construction, his country even paid electricity bills for a number of years!
 It is majestic.
 Enjoying the views of where you came from you will surely complete your three hours of Kampala with a smile.

-- introduction to the remarkable work of Gorilla Doctors
+- get to know the remarkable work of Gorilla Doctors

 - chat with a tailor and a second-hand sock seller

-- high quality fine art with topnotch creative solutions
+- appreciate high quality fine art and topnotch creative solutions

 duration: 5-6 hours; difficulty: easy